 Approximately 135 acres comprise the real property commonly referred to as the "Fairgrounds".
 In 1957, Palm Beach County gave the Fair 100 acres at its present site but later took back 20 acres for the stockade.
 This contribution was made in consideration of the Fair agreeing to relocate from John Prince Park in order that the County could vie for a state university (PBCC).

-Generally, the Fairgrounds is segregated into several pods or tracts: the parking tracts, Yesteryear Village, the Perfect Vodka Amphitheatre, and the exhibit buildings, including the Expo Center and the Agriplex.
+Generally, the Fairgrounds is segregated into several pods or tracts: the parking tracts, Yesteryear Village, the iTHINK Financial Amphitheatre, and the exhibit buildings, including the Expo Center and the Agriplex.
 The space available on the Fairgrounds for trade shows and exhibits exceeds 200,000 square feet.

 During the annual South Florida Fair, the southern parking tract is utilized as the "midway" containing rides, shows, games, and concessions.